Academy FAQs

 If my dancer is enrolled, is their spot guaranteed for the next season?

 Your dancer’s enrollment will roll over to each term in a season.
 If you want to unenroll, after a term, you will need to opt-out by a certain date.
 However, you will need to enroll your dancer at the beginning of each season, such as Fall and Summer.
-This information may be different during the pandemic.

 Do you have a dress code?

-You can purchase items on our dress code through Discount Dance.
+Yes, we do have a dress code which is laid out in our Policy Handbook.
+You can purchase items in our dress code through Discount Dance.
 Click “Find Your Teacher” under the “Teachers” tab and enter our studio ID: 124679.
 You will be able to find the specific dress code by selecting the level of your dancer.

-Here are a couple of helpful videos!
+Here is a helpful video!

 Do you have any Eugene Ballet apparel?